wilfredinni/dinero/docs/tools.md

 ## Calculate VAT

 This function calculates the VAT amount of a given monetary value.
-It takes two arguments: the monetary value as a Dinero object and the VAT percentage.
+It takes two arguments:

+- **amount**: The amount to calculate the VAT of
+- **vat_rate**: The VAT rate as a percentage

 ```python
 from dinero import Dinero